 The Planning Practice Guidance section on climate change identifies various examples of mitigating such impacts, which include promoting low and zero carbon technologies, supporting sustainable modes of transport and the use of innovative design and energy production.

-The provision of trees and other elements of green infrastructure will be essential in helping to mitigate and adapt to changing climates; their positive impacts on air quality, heat reduction and ecological networks and habitats will be vital in helping to deliver sustainable and comfortable living and working environments across Sandwell.
+The provision of trees and other elements of green infrastructure will be essential in helping to mitigate and adapt to changing climates.
+Their positive impacts on air quality, heat reduction and ecological networks and habitats will be vital in helping to deliver sustainable and comfortable living and working environments across Sandwell.
 Development will be expected to increase local tree canopy cover through habitat creation, landscaping and biodiversity net gain.
 This is explained in more detail in Policy SNE3.

 Examples of adapting to climate change include: